 - 4. Families believe schools need more funding and identified Teachers & Teachers Aides, Tutoring, Afterschool and Summer Programs, and Counseling services & Counselors as priorities.
-About half (53%) of participants believe their child's school does not receive enough funding.
+About half (53%) of Hillsborough County participants believe their child's school does not receive enough funding.
 In addition, families noted priorities for increased funding for: - Teachers & Teachers Aides.
-53% of participants chose Teachers & Teacher's Aides as one of their top priorities for more funding.
-Participants reported that district needs to hire more teachers and teacher's aides, particularly to accommodate for the challenges brought on by COVID-19. - Tutoring, Afterschool and Summer Programs.
-50% of participants chose Tutoring, Afterschool and Summer programs as one of their top priorities for more funding.
-While participants did not comment specifically on these out of school time programs, they did express the need for more robust extracurriculars including music, arts and sports activities often found in these
+53% of families chose Teachers & Teacher's Aides as one of their top priorities for more funding.
+They reported that district needs to hire more teachers and teacher's aides, particularly to accommodate for the challenges brought on by COVID-19. - Tutoring, Afterschool and Summer Programs.
+50% of Hillsborough County families chose Tutoring, Afterschool and Summer programs as one of their top priorities for more funding.
+While participants did not comment specifically on these out of school time programs, they did express the need for more robust extracurriculars including music, arts and sports activities often found in these settings.
+In particular, parents